d3/d3-plugins/hexbin/README.md

 * Color encoding: <http://bl.ocks.org/4248145>
 * Area encoding: <http://bl.ocks.org/4248146>

 The **d3.hexbin** plugin implements **hexagonal binning**, which is useful for aggregating data into a more coarse representation suitable for display.
 Rather than displaying a scatterplot with tens of thousands of points, you can bin points into gridded hexagons, and then display the distribution using color or area.
+This plugin was inspired by earlier work by [Zachary Forest Johnson](http://indiemaps.com/blog/2011/10/hexbins/).

 <a name="hexbin" href="#hexbin">#</a> d3.<b>hexbin</b>()